ROC-HCI/UR-FUNNY/README.md

 # UR-FUNNY

-1. This repository includes the UR-FUNNY datset: first dataset for *multimodal humor detection* .
+1. This repository includes the UR-FUNNY dataset: first dataset for *multimodal humor detection* .
 2. It has the tutorial about how to read the dataset.
 3. It has the code of Contextual Memory Fusion Netowrk for humor detection.